 Diamond Heart Book Three, pg.
 91

-Completing the Process of the Personalization of Essence
+How is the Process of the Personalization of Essence Completed?

 So the capacity to be without this ego sense of self eliminates selectivity in one’s personal experience of essential qualities, opening the consciousness to an unlimited range of qualities.
 The absence of inner selectivity due to cessation of the feeling of self, coupled with the openness to expansion due to disidentincation from ego inadequacy, allows a new possibility of realization.
 It makes it possible to complete the process of personalization of Essence, which is the absorption of all essential aspects into the Personal Essence, or the synthesis of all aspects into a personal presence.
 The essential aspects now constitute the very substance of the Personal Essence.
 One not only feels one is a full personal presence, but that this very same presence includes the presence of Love, Joy, Strength, Compassion, Merging, Peace, Intelligence, Will, Consciousness, etc. Aspects are simultaneously personalized, with their capacities and functions integrated.
 This is a condition of completeness, of an amazing degree of integration.
 One is full and firm, strong and soft, sweet and warm, and so on.
 One is a complete person.
 This does not mean that one’s personal presence from now on is always this complete state.
 It indicates that one is able to be present in this expanded state of Being.
 The Personal Essence is an organic and fluid presence; there is no rigidity in it at all.
 All its states, through the whole process of its realization and development, are available to it now, manifesting according to the situation.
 Practically, this realization allows the capacity to be personal in any of the essential aspects, or any combination of them, depending on the demands of the situation.
 The complete state of the Personal Essence brings a perception of one’s presence as preciousness, beauty and regality.
 It is no wonder that the Personal Essence is called in some stories, the Princess Precious Pearl.